 The District will provide the best management practices for upholding the integrity of the historical and cultural resources that are documented within the confines of the Preserve.
-The District will attempt best efforts to provide protection near any known archaeological sites to prevent degradation, vandalism, and theft.
-District land managers will alert law enforcement when necessary, as illegal archaeological digs have been a reoccurring issue at the Preserve.
+The District will monitor and attempt best efforts to provide protection near any known archaeological sites to prevent degradation, vandalism, and theft.